mattmakai/fullstackpython.com/source/content/pages/04-web-development/01-web-frameworks.markdown

 ## Web frameworks learning checklist
-<i class="fa fa-check-square-o"></i>
-Choose a major Python web framework ([Django](/django.html) or [Flask](/flask.html) are recommended) and stick with it.
+1. Choose a major Python web framework ([Django](/django.html) or [Flask](/flask.html) are recommended) and stick with it.
 When you're just starting it's best to learn one framework first instead of bouncing around trying to understand every framework.

-<i class="fa fa-check-square-o"></i>
-Work through a detailed tutorial found within the resources links on the framework's page.
+1. Work through a detailed tutorial found within the resources links on the framework's page.

-<i class="fa fa-check-square-o"></i>
-Study open source examples built with your framework of choice so you can take parts of those projects and reuse the code in your application.
+1. Study open source examples built with your framework of choice so you can take parts of those projects and reuse the code in your application.

-<i class="fa fa-check-square-o"></i>
-Build the first simple iteration of your web application then go to the [deployment](/deployment.html) section to make it accessible on the web.
+1. Build the first simple iteration of your web application then go to the [deployment](/deployment.html) section to make it accessible on the web.

 ### Which web framework do you want to learn about?